 Well, to get right down to it, you must get people to buy your product or service.
-How is this achieved, well good marketing will bring interested Customers to your door, but you still need to figure out how to take someone who is interested in your product or service to someone who is converted into a paying Customer!
+How is this achieved, well good marketing will bring interested Customers to your door, but you will still need to figure out how to take someone who is interested in your product or service to someone who is converted into a paying Customer!

 It makes no difference if you are one person, just starting out or if you are part of a large company.
-It also does not matter what product or service you are in business to provide, or what Industry you are in, the dealmaking process, quite simply, is the same.
+It also does not matter what product or service you are in business to provide, or what Industry you are in, the Attraction, Conversion and Retention process, quite simply, is the same.

-Once you know the science behind dealmaking, you can use it to your advantage to close deals with the media, with Corporate or SME companies and to create joint ventures (one of my favourite leveraged strategies to grow your business) to engage partners to help promote your business to their networks.
+Once you know the Sales and Marketing processes that attract clients, you can use it to your advantage to close deals with the media, with Corporate or SME companies and to create joint ventures (one of my favourite leveraged strategies to grow your business) to engage partners to help promote your business to their networks.